Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Spin-orbit coupled Hamiltonian

-where $\alpha_R$ is the Rashba spin-orbit coupling strength, ${\bf k}$ is the momentum of the electron, and ${\bf \sigma}=(\sigma_x,\sigma_y,\sigma_z)$ are the $2\times 2$ Pauli matrices representing spin degree of freedom.
-In contrast, the Dresselhaus spin-orbit interaction arises when inversion symmetry breaking originates form the bulk crystal structure, the corresponding Hamiltonian takes the form\cite{Dress}:
+for the Dresselhaus SOI.
+Here, $\alpha_R$, $\alpha_D$ denote coupling strength of the Rashba and Dresselhaus interactions, respectively, ${\bf k}=(k_x,k_y)$ is the in-plane crystal momentum of the electron, and ${\bf \sigma}=(\sigma_x,\sigma_y,\sigma_z)$ are the $2\times 2$ Pauli matrices representing the spin degree of freedom.
+In addition to the linear-in-$k$ SOI term, a cubic Rashba term can also arise in a system with strong spin-orbit coupling.
+The Hamiltonian is given by\cite{Naka-PRL12}:

-where $\alpha_D$ is the coupling strength.
-Both Rashba and Dresselhaus Hamiltonians are linear in momentum $k$ but differ in their symmetry properties.
-The $k^3$ Rashba Hamiltonian has the following form\cite{Naka-PRL12}:
+where $\beta$ is the strength of the cubic Rashba coupling, $k_\pm=k_x\pm i k_y$, and $\sigma_\pm=\sigma_x\pm i\sigma_y$.
+This higher order term plays crucial role in determining the spin splitting and the topological characteristics of the electronic band structure.
+The Rashba coupling strength $\alpha_R$ typically ranges from $0.05-1$ eV${\AA}$, while the Dresselhaus coupling strength $\alpha_D$ lies between $0.1$ and $0.5$ eV${\AA}$.
+Both of these parameters can be tuned by applying an external gate field or by adjusting quantum well confinement.
+The cubic Rashba coupling $\beta$ in a 2D electron system is generally of the same order as $\alpha_R$, whereas in a 2D hole gas, it can be significantly larger\cite{Winkler}.